 Pvt.
 Peter Nakavich was born in 1919, in Cuyahoga County, Ohio, to Thomas & Casimira Nakavich.
 With his two brothers and four sisters, he grew up in Cleveland.

 He was inducted into the U. S. Army on March 19, 1941, and did his basic training at Fort Knox, Kentucky.
 At Ft.
 Knox, he was assigned to Headquarters Company of the 192nd Tank Battalion.
-The company’s purpose was to maintain and supply the tanks of the battalion.
-It is not known what specific training that he received.

 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox as expected.
 It was on the side of a hill that the battalion members learned they were being sent overseas.
 Men 29 years old or older, or married, were given the opportunity to resign from federal service, those who remained were given leaves home to say their goodbyes.